Cornell Supplemental Essays 2023-24 – Prompts and Advice

 - Cornell professors whose work/research/writings you find fascinating and how you might want to connect with them as an undergraduate.

-- Academically-focused student organizations at Cornell.
+- Last, explore academically focused student organizations at Cornell.

 Cornell SC Johnson College of Business